The longer version. For the short version, see About.

 - Influenced the 3-year platform roadmap for Amazon Shopping’s mobile experience.

 Completed MIT Sloan’s AI Business Strategy program.
-Left Amazon after seven years.

 2025.
+Left Amazon after seven years (May 31).
 Started building Intarsia.
 AI automation for SMB back-office operations, designed for non-technical operators.

 Education